zilishen/documentation/content/nap-waf/v5/admin-guide/upgrade-nap-waf.md

 Here's how you can verify if the upgrade was successful:

-- **Check NGINX App Protect version**: Confirm the upgrade by checking the 'build' version of NGINX App Protect in Instance Manager.
+- **Check NGINX App Protect Version**: Confirm the upgrade by checking the 'build' version of NGINX App Protect in Instance Manager.
 Ensure the details reflect the latest deployment and status.
 Use the command:

    ``` bash
    sudo more /etc/nms/app_protect_metadata.json